gentryn31/bulletin/README.md

 Bulletin was developed in Fall 2019 as a part of UNL's Innovation Processes course that is part of the Raikes School curriculum.
 Over the course of the semester, my group of team members and I developed a business model using the Lean Startup methodology.
 As a proof-of-concept for the business models, we developed this prototype and refined it with feedback from the Nebraska State Patrol.

-## Viewing the Project
 This project can be viewed at https://ip-group-7.web.app.
+You can log into the product with the following credentials:

+  Username: dave@nepatrol.gov
+  Password: password